davidramiro/Marlin-Ai3M/README.md

 ### Extruder steps

+- Get your old E-Steps with `M503`.
+Look for the line starting with `M92`, the value after the `E` are your current steps.
 - Preheat the hotend with `M104 S220`
 - Send `M83` to prepare the extruder
 - Use a caliper or measuring tape and mark 120 mm (measured downwards from the extruder intake) with a pencil on the filament